 The total amount distributed as earnings in first prize category (I) is 20,37% of the gross pool fund of each draw, equally divided among the winning tickets of this category.
 The amounts paid as winnings per ticket in the other four (4) categories are fixed and stand as follows:

 a) For every winning ticket in the second prize category (II) the amount payable are fifty thousand euros (€ 50,000).

 b) For every winning ticket in the third prize category (III) the amount payable are one thousand five hundred euros (€ 1.500).

-c) For every winning ticket in the fourth prize category (VI) the amount payable are thirty euros (€ 30).
+c) For every winning ticket in the fourth prize category (IV) the amount payable are thirty euros (€ 30).

 d) For every winning ticket in the fifth prize category (V) the amount payable is one euro and fifty cents (€ 1.5).